 Need I say more?
-These units are the hardest to design.
+Inside corner units are the hardest to design.
 These units are the hardest to lease.
 These units are the hardest to live in.
 For the most part, if inside corners can be avoided, avoid them.

 Inside Corner Math is Whacky